geodynamics/aspect/cookbooks/bunge_et_al_mantle_convection/doc/bunge_et_al_mantle_convection.md

 temperature, pressure and/or strain rate (Young 1974; F. H. Busse 1975; FH Busse 1979; Blankenbach et al. 1989; F. Busse et al. 1993; Berg, Keken, and Yuen 1993; Bunge, Richards, and Baumgardner 1997).
-In this cookbook, we use the &lsquo;simple&rsquo; material model to reproduce the set-up in (Bunge, Richards, and Baumgardner 1996), which reported that even modest increases in mantle viscosity with depth could have a marked effect on the style of mantle convection.
+In this cookbook, we use the 'simple' material model to reproduce the set-up in (Bunge, Richards, and Baumgardner 1996), which reported that even modest increases in mantle viscosity with depth could have a marked effect on the style of mantle convection.
 The prm file corresponding to this cookbook can be found at